 Such talking points “children sentenced to DIE in prison” and “Life Without Parole – the OTHER death penalty” are both deceptively wrong as well as deeply divisive.

 We would caution all advocates seeking meaningful prison reform against this new “fad talking point” about life sentences as the “other death penalty”- for a few reasons:

 1. Most “lifers” have killed someone, several someones, or helped to do so.
 They gave their victims the only real “death sentence” in this conversation.

-3. Reasonable allies that prison reform advocates need to accomplish their goals will be put off by this transparent and ridiculous assertion that life sentences are comparable to execution, espcially when the offenders did much worse to their victims.
+3. Reasonable allies who prison reform advocates need to accomplish their goals will be put off by this transparent and ridiculous assertion that life sentences are comparable to execution, especially when the offenders did much worse to their victims.
 This talking point not only loses needed allies in the public but…

 Those who genuinely seek abolition of the death penalty will be clear about the differences between execution and life sentences.
 Lawmakers will.
 The public will and does.